MARN-5895/Website/lectures/02_jupyterlab/README.md

 Finally, we can boot up `jupyterlab` using

-    jupyter-lab --no-browser --ip='*'
+    jupyter-lab --no-browser --port=XXXX

-The `--ip='*'` option allows for connections from an expanded range of addresses.
+where the port `XXXX` is the port assigned to you on the shared GoogleDoc spreadsheet.
 Storrs HPC will assign a port for your jupyterlab traffic.
 You can see the number of the assigned port on the address information printed on the terminal screen.
-For example, your may see a message similar to
+For example, if you port were `8889`, you may see a message similar to

 ```BASH
 [I 2021-09-08 10:30:22.506 ServerApp] Serving notebooks from local directory: /home/NetID